Al-Mutawakkil: Caliphate

-Al-Mutawakkil's first target was the Vizier ibn al-Zayyat, against whom he harboured a deep grudge over the way he had disrespected him in the past.
+Al-Mutawakkil's first target was the vizier, Ibn al-Zayyat, against whom he harboured a deep grudge over the way he had disrespected him in the past.
 According to al-Tabari, when al-Wathiq had grown angry and suspicious at his brother, al-Mutawakkil had visited the vizier in hopes of persuading him to intercede with the Caliph.
-Not only had ibn al-Zayyat kept the Abbasid prince waiting until he finished going through his correspondence, but even mocked him, in the presence of others, for coming to him seeking assistance.
-Not only that, but when the dejected prince left, ibn al-Zayyat wrote to the Caliph to complain about his appearance, noting that he was dressed in an effeminate fashion and that his hair was too long.
+Not only had Ibn al-Zayyat kept the Abbasid prince waiting until he finished going through his correspondence, but even mocked him, in the presence of others, for coming to him seeking assistance.
+Not only that, but when the dejected prince left, Ibn al-Zayyat wrote to the Caliph to complain about his appearance, noting that he was dressed in an effeminate fashion and that his hair was too long.
 As a result, al-Wathiq had his brother summoned to court.
 Al-Mutawakkil came in a brand-new court dress, hoping to mollify the Caliph, but instead, al-Wathiq ordered that his hair be shorn off, and al-Mutawakkil was struck in the face with it.
 In later times, al-Mutawakkil confessed that he had never been so distressed by anything in his life than by this public humiliation.
-Thus, on 22 September 847, he sent Itakh to summon ibn al-Zayyat as if for an audience.
+Thus, on 22 September 847, he sent Itakh to summon Ibn al-Zayyat as if for an audience.
 Instead, the vizier was brought to Itakh's residence, where he was placed under house arrest.
 His possessions were confiscated, and he was tortured to death.

 This was the apogee of Itakh's career: he combined the positions of chamberlain (ḥājib), head of the Caliph's personal guard, intendant of the palace, and head of the barīd, the public post, which doubled as the government's intelligence network.

 In 848, however, he was persuaded to go to the hajj, and laid down his powers, only to be arrested on his return.
-His possessions were confiscated—reportedly, in his house alone the Caliph's agents found one million gold dinars.
-He died of thirst in prison on 21 December 849.
+His possessions were confiscated—reportedly, in his house alone the Caliph's agents found one million gold dinars (equivalent to over 4 tons).
+He died of thirst in prison in 849.